intergalacticmule/sales-data-solution/README.md

 The diagram below provides a high-level visual representation of the solution we are implementing for our customer:

 ![Pipeline diagram](./images/workflow_diagram.png)

+## Prerequisites

+### Docker Engine

+To find out how to install Docker Engine, please visit https://docs.docker.com/engine/install/.

+### Docker Compose

+Depending on your OS and/or your installation method of choice, you might need to install Docker Compose.
+Please visit https://docs.docker.com/compose/install/ to learn more.

 ## The Dataset